About Navon

 What kinds of AI automations do you build?

 The ones that remove manual coordination from how your operation already runs.
 Document intake and classification.
 Approval routing with structured handoffs.
 Financial coordination and reconciliation.
 Record updates across systems.
 Intake forms that populate the right fields in the right places.
-Anything repetitive, rule-heavy, or prone to getting dropped between people.
+And where the work justifies it, full agentic workflows: managed AI agents that carry a task end to end, always inside an approval path with a named owner.
 We do not build novelty automations.
 Every one has to earn its keep.

 What happens after go-live?